loading content..

 Elizabeth Trejos-Castillo

 My research focus is interdisciplinary, rooted in Human Development, Cross-Cultural Studies, Psychology, Sociology, Criminology, and Public Health.
-My scholarship focuses on the importance of individual characteristics and contextual factors in the etiology of risk-taking behaviors and deviance in youth, with a particular focus on ethnic minority and “at-risk” populations.
-My scholarship is also based on...
+My scholarship focuses on the importance of individual characteristics and contextual factors in...
 Learn More

 Student